GENERAL TERMS AND CONDITIONS

 - from 31 to 60 days after invoicing and dispatch of goods net.

 From the 61st day the purchaser shall be in default in accordance with section 286 para.
-2 No. 1 of the German Civil Code (BGB).
+2 No.

 3. If a bill of exchange is accepted by the seller in lieu of cash, cheques or wire transfer then

-4. Instead of the above rules payment may be regulated as follows, provided that the purchaser
+4. of the above clauses, payment may be regulated as follows, provided that the purchaser

 |Invoices from||to be paid with